-Getting life out of your chain and cogs is important whether you are using the bike in the city or on a long trip.
-But on a long trip it helps to know what spares to carry and to know the points where you might want to rotate or replace something.
+Extending the life of your chain and cogs is important whether you are using the bike in the city or on a long trip.
+But on a long trip it helps to know what spares to carry and to know the points where you might want to rotate, replace or fix your bike chain.

 Keep Your Chain Dry

-If you have been riding in rain the drying out of the chain will be more rapid so have some lube handy.
+If you have been riding in rain the bike chain will dry more rapidly so have some lube handy.
 Overall though, keep the chain a little on the dry side to avoid needing to keep tightening the chain as often.

 Cog Tooth Wear